 Since 1977, RMS Council members have participated in an annual exhange trip with our counterpart committee from the Stichting Panacee (Panacea Foundation) at Leiden University in the Netherlands.

-The two cities alternate hosting; in 2018, the RMS Council will travel to the Netherlands for a few days and stay with Leiden Medical Society students in the historic city, as well as pay a visit to the Dutch capital of Amsterdam.
-In March 2017, the Leiden students stayed in Edinburgh and enjoyed a private tour of the Royal College of Physicians, a trip to the National Museum of Scotland and a visit to Edinburgh Castle.
+The two cities alternate hosting; in March 2018, the RMS Council travelled to the Netherlands for a few days and stayed with Leiden Medical Society students in the historic city, as well as paying a visit to the Dutch capital of Amsterdam.
+In 2017, the Leiden students stayed in Edinburgh and enjoyed a private tour of the Royal College of Physicians, a trip to the National Museum of Scotland and a visit to Edinburgh Castle.
 The RMS also holds a social during the weekend for members to meet the Leiden students when they visit.